-- When your UTV is placed in storage for one month or more, the battery should be removed, charged to proper level, and stored in a cool dry place. - Before reusing, take the battery to your dealer for testing and recharging.
+- When you UTV is placed in storage for one months or more, the battery should be removed, charged to proper level, and stored in a cool dry place. - Before reusing, take the battery to your dealer for testing and recharging.